 Understanding the necessity that we have to go through difficult times, for that will be spiritually productive, maturing and perfecting us, developing those character traits that God wants in us, will make things a little easier.
-When we understand that suffering is like refining fire, purifying us, preparing us for something great, taking out impurities out of us we should not simply be distressed by the fiery trials but should rejoice greatly so that we would be found as 1 Peter 1:6-7 states in praise and glory and honour at the revelation of Jesus Christ.
+When we understand that suffering is like refining fire, purifying us, preparing us for something great, taking out impurities out of us we should not simply be distressed by the fiery trials but should rejoice greatly.
+1 Peter 1:6-7 states we will be found in praise and glory and honour at the revelation of Jesus Christ.